This post contains affiliate links. Please see our disclosure policy.

 - Add some chocolate chips to the mixture (with the dry ingredients) for a chocolatey twist on these classics.

-- Place cookie dough balls onto cookie sheet (do not roll them in cinnamon sugar mixture.
+- Place cookie dough balls onto a cookie sheet lined with parchment paper.
 Freeze them on the cookie tray.

 - Once frozen, transfer to a ziploc bag and place into freezer for up to 4 months.